Task Step

 • Click the Replace Link(s) or Variable(s) or Global(s) and select any reference to add a more meaningful email message.

-• Navigate to the Engage - Tasks page to view the Tasks routed to the resource.
+• Navigate to the Engage - Tasks page to view the Tasks assigned to the resource.

-• Note: When routing a Task or Form to the queue, the system recalculates the task expiration date when it is assigned to a user from the queue.
+• Note: When routing a Task or Form to the queue, the system recalculates the task's expiration date when it is assigned to a user from the queue.

-• The “Logging” setting is necessary for documentation and measures workflow progress and percent completion.
-This is achieved by configuring the step state and percent fields individually, as shown in the images below.
+• The “Logging” setting is necessary for documentation and for tracking workflow progress and percent completion.
+This is done by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.
-The "Send Test Mail" feature is provided to send a test email with the contents configured in the email body to the current (logged-in) user.
+The "Send Test Mail" feature sends a test email with the configured email body to the current (logged-in) user.

 Learn how to use Replace Links in the task email body.